-The Company's business is directed by the Board which is comprised of a Non-Executive Chairman, and three Non-Executive Directors, all of whom are considered independent immaterial shareholders in the Company.
-As such, in compliance with the Code, at least half the board are independent.
+The Company's business is directed by the Board which is comprised of a Non-Executive Chairman, and three Non-Executive Directors, all of whom are considered independent notwithstanding immaterial shareholdings in the Company.
+As such, in compliance with the Code, at least half the board, are considered to be independent.
 The Board has not appointed a Senior Independent Director contrary to the Code and will do so after completing an acquisition.
 The Board provides leadership and direction for the Company, sets overall strategy and oversees implementation, ensures appropriate systems and processes are in place to monitor and manage risk and compliance issues and takes responsibility for financial performance and corporate governance.

 The Non-Executive Chairman is primarily responsible for the leadership and effectiveness of the Board.
-The Board's joint responsibilities include leading the development and execution of the Company's long-term strategy, overseeing matters pertaining to the running of the Company and ensuring that the Company meets all legal, compliance and corporate requirements.
+The board's joint responsibilities includes leading the development and execution of the Company's long-term strategy, overseeing matters pertaining to the running of the Company and ensuring that the Company meets all legal, compliance and corporate requirements.
 High level strategic decisions are discussed and taken by the Board with recommendations as appropriate from the Non-Executive Chairman.
-Operational decisions are also taken by the Board jointly.
+Operational decisions are also taken by the board jointly.

-The biographical details of the Directors are set out on page 9.
+The biographical details of the Directors are set out on page 10.
 The Directors are of the opinion that the Board comprises a suitable balance and that the recommendations of the Code have been implemented to an appropriate level.

+Governance Report

-Governance Report For the 11 Month Period Ended 31 December 2020
+For Year Ended 31 January 2020